Troopers/MetricsBundle/README.md

 ## Synopsis

-This bundle works with Monolog and is used to improve monitoring or metric logging process.
+This bundle works with Monolog and is used to improve monitoring or metric logging process thanks to ELK (Elasticsearch, Logstash, Kibana).

 ## Install